-- 1. Complete a minimum of sixty semester hours of credit and one hundred and twenty grade point.
+- Complete a minimum of sixty semester hours of credit and one hundred and twenty grade point.
 (See "Grading System," Page 15.) - 2.
 Credit in the following courses: - a.
 English Composition, six hours - b.
 American History or American Government, five hours (These courses include a study of the American Constitution and the State of Missouri) - 3.
 In addition to the general requirements, students will fulfill requirements for one of the following certificates:

 Associate in Arts (A.A.)

 Associate in Science (A.S.)

-Associate in Education (A.E.)

 General Junior College Certificate (J.C.)

-The granting of four separate types of certificates is more a matter of tradition than of scholastic significance.
-The certificates indicate areas of concentration-liberal arts, science and engineering, teaching, and a variety of fields not covered by the first three.
+The granting of three separate types of certificates is more a matter of tradition than of scholastic significance.
+The certificates indicate areas of concentration-liberal arts, science and engineering, teaching, and a variety of fields not covered by the first two.
 A more detailed description of each certificate is given in the following section of this catalogue.